Fundamentals of Government Sales Success

 Program Facilitator and Managing Director of Intermedium.

-Since founding Intermedium in 2004, Judy has become a highly regarded specialist on the Government marketplace and has conducted numerous training courses and events.
+Since founding Intermedium in 2004, Judy has become a highly regarded specialist on the Government marketplace and has conducted numerous professional development courses and events.
 Judy has extensive knowledge about both federal and state jurisdictions, and the characteristics, size and other attributes of their ICT markets.

 Judy was a Deputy Commissioner of Taxation when she left the Australian Public Service.
 She has an MBA from the Australian Graduate School of Management.